-A Man Called Ove by Fredrik Backman (10 copies + Audiobook)
+A Man Called Ove by Fredrik Backman (337 pages, 10 copies + Audiobook)

 In this bestselling and delightfully quirky debut novel from Sweden, a grumpy yet loveable man finds his solitary world turned on its head when a boisterous young family moves in next door.

 Meet Ove.
 He’s a curmudgeon—the kind of man who points at people he dislikes as if they were burglars caught outside his bedroom window.
 He has staunch principles, strict routines, and a short fuse.
 People call him “the bitter neighbor from hell.”
 But must Ove be bitter just because he doesn’t walk around with a smile plastered on his face all the time?

 Behind the cranky exterior, there is a story and a sadness.
 So when one November morning a chatty young couple with two chatty young daughters move in next door and accidentally flatten Ove’s mailbox, it is the lead-in to a comical and heartwarming tale of unkempt cats, unexpected friendship, and the ancient art of backing up a U-Haul.
 All of which will change one cranky old man and a local residents’ association to their very foundations.